 Since 2011, funding has been on an ad hoc basis, including: the IASC GSC, NRC, UNOPS and USAID/OFDA.
 Continuity of funding is sought for Shelter Meetings.

 2006 – 2011, Shelter Meetings were funded by DFID through programme funding.

-Hundreds of past presentations are being migrated into channels on the Humanitarian Library, presented next to thousands of related publications and tools, also offering opportunities for Library users to comment upon and discuss each presentation.
-Please check back in 2017 to search the Shelter Meeting channels.
+All presentations of the Shelter Meeting 22 are now available on the Humanitarian Library.
+Hundreds of past presentations are being migrated into channels on the Shelter Meeting Collection on the Humanitarian Library’s Shelter Meeting Channel, presented next to thousands of related publications and tools, also offering opportunities for Library users to comment upon and discuss each presentation.

 Additional thematic events have been requested by past participants and hosts of Shelter Meetings.
 These events are to discuss in detail specific technical topics.

 If you have any suggestions for thematic events, please email us at email@example.com

 You can find details on the following thematic events to the right.